phphd / exceptional-validation

 Typically, during the validation process, it is expected that all validation errors will be shown to the user and not just the first one.

-Yet, due to the limitations of the sequential computing model, only one exception could be thrown at a time.
+Though, due to the limitations of the sequential computation model, only one instruction is executed at a time, and therefore only one exception can be thrown at the time.
 This leads to the situation where only the first exception is thrown, while the rest are not even reached.

 and WeakPasswordException